Andrew Vaughn Player Props: White Sox vs. Blue Jays

-Andrew Vaughn -- batting .268 with three doubles, a triple, a home run, two walks and seven RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Toronto Blue Jays, with Jose Berrios on the hill, on July 5 at 8:10 PM ET.
+After going 0-for-4 in his last game, Andrew Vaughn and the Chicago White Sox face the Toronto Blue Jays (who will hand the ball to Jose Berrios) at 5:10 PM ET on Thursday.

-In his most recent game he had a hitless performance (0-for-4) against the Blue Jays.
+He had a hitless performance in his most recent game (0-for-4) against the Blue Jays.

 Andrew Vaughn Game Info & Props vs. the Blue Jays